dkhongmunloong/fashion_website_1/README.md

 • Fashion Website
 • Review site, eg. Tom and Lorenzo
 You may use any license-free resources such as images and buttons available over the Internet.
 (Take note you have to give credit to your sources, eg Pexels.com)
+All images used in this personal project website are stock images for educational non-commercial purposes.
+Public video link used from youtube is for education and testing purposes.